Skip to main content

 This inpatient consult service includes a multidisciplinary team with an attending, a fellow, 1-2 residents and/or medical students, and infectious diseases pharmacists.

 Fellows are responsible for managing the team including teaching residents and medical students.
-Fellows also manage a diverse patient population, including:
+Fellows also manage a varied patient population, including:

 • Opportunistic infections in HIV/AIDS